Piotr1215/kubernetes-ai-learning/README.md

 Additionally you can use `hurl` and run files with `*.hurl` extension to test the endpoints.

+---
 ## Closing Thoughts

-- 💭 Debate between model fine-tuning and chain of reasoning
 - 🚀 Potential use cases:
   - 🤖 dedicated chatbots per customer
   - 📈 help increase kuberentes adoption
-  - 🌐 virtual platform engineer
+  - 🌐 virtual engineer support

-- 📚 Needs more research and resources
+---
 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details